yiming168/1800_202410_BBY18/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team BBY_18 is developing a roommate app to help users connect with others to make renting easier.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* ...
+* Tommy
-* ...
+* Yiming
-* ...
+* Abdullah

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.